Skelliga/ansible-vault-vscode/README.md

 - Encrypt or decrypt selections using `ansible-vault`.
 - Configure a password file for `ansible-vault` operations.
 - View debug logs in the "CLI Transform" output channel.
+- Decryption automatically strips leading indentation so you can select YAML vault blocks without adjusting whitespace.

 ## Configuration
 - `cli-transform.command`: Command to run.
 The default is `rev`, which reverses the input text.
 The selected text is sent to the command on `stdin` and whatever the command prints to `stdout` replaces the selection.